gachet/operativos/lab0.md

 # Submission

 Submit `hello.c` and `head.c` files through the appropriate Blackbord group submission.
+Include a group number and a list of group members with e-mails in a header comment of both programs.